- What Is

 Doctors usually base the diagnosis on the person's history and physical exam; some patients will need further blood and fecal tests done to determine the cause, especially in more severe infections.

 How is the stomach flu spread (how do you get it)?

-- Contagious causes of stomach flu (gastroenteritis) are spread usually through contamination of food or water or by person-to-person (fecal – oral route) spread via contaminated droplets containing infectious organisms.
+- Contagious cases of stomach flu (gastroenteritis) are spread usually through contamination of food or water or by person-to-person (fecal-oral route) spread via contaminated droplets containing infectious organisms.

-- Some of the contagious causes of gastroenteritis (most notably, Norovirus) can be spread by kissing and other close personal contact or on surfaces where droplets containing viruses or other agents survive.
+- Some contagious cases of gastroenteritis (most notably, Norovirus) can be spread by kissing and other close personal contact or on surfaces where droplets containing viruses or other agents survive.

 - Some viruses can even be spread to household pets such as dogs that, in turn, can spread the disease to other people.

 Fortunately, most causes of contagious gastroenteritis are not spread by breastfeeding or through breast milk.
 Noncontagious gastroenteritis such as that related to side effects of medicine or food allergies is not spread from person to person.